brandon-robertson-dev/BrandonRobertson_T1A2/README.md

 ### Instructions
 ---
-You will require the tty-prompt, colourize and lolize gems to run this app.
+You will require the tty-prompt, colorize and lolize gems to run this app.
 You can run 'bundle install' in terminal to install the Gemfile.
 Then run 'ruby sorting_app.rb' in terminal to launch the app.